I do believe something very magical can happen when you read a good book. J.K. Rowling

 English Curriculum Statement

-Glenmead’s English Curriculum is designed to give all children an engaging and creative learning experience to become lifelong, inquisitive learners, ensuring children are taught necessary skills to read, write, speak and listen well which will equip them with the fundamental tools to achieve both here and beyond.
+The English Curriculum at Glenmead is designed to give all pupils an engaging and creative learning experience to become lifelong, inquisitive learners, ensuring pupils are taught necessary skills to read, write, speak and listen well which will equip them with the fundamental tools to achieve both here and beyond.

 English is planned and delivered through a variety of quality, relevant texts that span a range of genres, carefully linked to appropriate topics.
 It is our intention, through immersion in quality texts linked to our topic-based learning journey, to instil a love for reading, a passion for discovery, a wide-ranging vocabulary and with that, the confidence to explore their imagination in a safe, respectful learning environment.
 Within this are numerous opportunities for your child to deepen their understanding of the world, the people in it and to be independent learners as they do so.

-Children are taught to write in a variety of styles and for differing audiences with increasing depth as they travel through the school, so they can be confident when writing for different purposes in future education and beyond.
-Through a Talk4Writing approach, children are enabled creativity, underpinned by writing skills such as internalising, planning, innovation and toolkit building.
-We aim to develop children’s ability to produce fluent, detailed, well-structured, independently edited and improved writing with a clear audience and intent, in which there is still a focus on grammar, spelling and punctuation.
-Using Letter Join, we aim for children to have consistently joined, well-presented handwriting they can be proud of when looking back at their work they have produced, as well as enabling others to read their work easily.
+Pupils are taught to write in a variety of styles and for differing audiences with increasing depth as they travel through the school, so they can be confident when writing for different purposes in future education and beyond.
+Through a Talk4Writing approach, pupils are enabled creativity, underpinned by writing skills such as internalising, planning, innovation and toolkit building.
+We aim to develop pupil’s ability to produce fluent, detailed, well-structured, independently edited and improved writing with a clear audience and intent, in which there is still a focus on grammar, spelling and punctuation.
+Using Letter Join, we aim for pupils to have consistently joined, well-presented handwriting they can be proud of when looking back at their work they have produced, as well as enabling others to read their work easily.

 English is a core subject of the National Curriculum and a requirement for progress as it reinforces all other areas of the curriculum.
 Teaching of all aspects English is given a high priority within school and within other subjects, as we believe it develops a child’s confidence to communicate creatively and imaginatively, preparing them for their future journey through education and beyond.